OhiaJanny/OhiaJanny/README.md

-- 👋 Hi, I’m @OhiaJanny
+- 👋 Hi, I’m Ohia Jane Chidera
-- 👀 I’m interested in  frontend development
+- 👀 A frontend developer
-- 🌱 I’m currently learning Software engineering
-- 💞️ I’m looking to collaborate on frontend dev
 - 📫 How to reach me janechidera12@gmail.com

 <!---